-To get the most out of your trip, check out our recommendations from the video as well as the well-known spots, but don’t overlook the city’s lesser-known gems either.
-Plus, with countless free and affordable things to do in Nashville, you don’t have to break the bank.
+To get the most out of your trip, check out our recommendations in the videos, where we share our favorite well-known spots and lesser-known gems.
+With countless free and affordable things to do in Nashville, you don’t have to break the bank to have some fun.
 Here are some more of our top picks below — there’s something for everyone!

-- Broadway: Broadway is full of neon signs, busy sidewalks, and of course, live country music.
+Broadway is full of neon signs, busy sidewalks, and of course, live country music.
 You really can’t go wrong by following your ears to any establishment as you walk along the strip.
 However, do include Robert’s Western World as part of your bar crawl.
-With cowboy boots on the wall, vintage décor, and traditional country music, you’ll feel like you stepped back in time at this classic honkey-tonk.
-There’s never a cover charge and kids are welcome until 6pm!
+With cowboy boots on the wall, vintage décor, and a live band, you’ll feel like you stepped back in time at this classic honky-tonk.
+There’s never a cover charge, and kids are welcome until 6 p.m.!

-- Museums: There are a lot of great museums to visit in Nashville.
-But if you can only pick one, make it the Country Music Hall of Fame (just down the road from Broadway).
-A $25.95 adult ticket ($15.95 for age 6-12 youth; free for children under age 5) will take you through the progression of country music with historical videos, as well as displays of clothing, accessories, and other items owned by country music stars.
+There are lots of great museums to visit in Nashville.
+But if you can only pick one, make it the Country Music Hall of Fame.
+A $25.95 adult ticket ($15.95 for youths ages 6-12; free for children under age 5) will take you through the progression of country music with historical videos and displays of clothing, accessories, and other items owned by country music stars.
 If possible, pay extra for the audio guide for the full experience.

-- John Seigenthaler Pedestrian Bridge: Just a short walk south of downtown Nashville is the pedestrian-only John Seigenthaler Pedestrian Bridge connecting downtown Nashville to East Nashville across the Cumberland River.
+Just off of Broadway is the pedestrian-only John Seigenthaler Pedestrian Bridge that spans the Cumberland River, connecting downtown to East Nashville.
 Walk across it for outstanding views of the Nashville skyline and plenty of great photo opportunities.
 It’s public, so there’s no fee!

-- Sports: Nashville is home to several sports teams, like the Tennessee Titans (NFL), the Nashville Predators (NHL), the Nashville Soccer Club, and the Nashville Sounds.
-Root for your favorite team (or boo your opponent) at any one of these Nashville sporting events; however, note that sports season dates and prices vary with Predators tickets averaging around $49 and up, and Sounds tickets costing as little as $11.
+Nashville is home to several sports teams, like the Tennessee Titans (NFL), the Nashville Predators (NHL), the Nashville Soccer Club (MLS), and the Nashville Sounds minor league baseball team.
+Root for your favorite team (or boo your opponent!) at any one of these Nashville sporting events; however, note that sports season dates and prices vary with Predators tickets starting at around $50, and Sounds tickets costing as little as $11.

-- Art: Nashville may be known for its music scene, but the art scene is also booming right now.
+Nashville may be known for its music scene, but the art scene is also booming.
 On the first Saturday of every month, you can see local and world-renowned artwork and diverse exhibitions for free at numerous art galleries during the Downtown Nashville First Saturday Art Crawl.
 Plus, most of the galleries serve complimentary wine and refreshments.
 Bonus!

-- Parks: In Nashville, you can take your pick from dozens of beautiful parks.
-Consider a visit to Centennial Park to see the Parthenon, a full-scale replica of the original Parthenon in Athens.
-Or enjoy a nice quiet walk around Edwin and Percy Warner Parks, or Radnor Lake.
-Pro tip: The small parking lot at Radnor Lake fills up quick, so try to avoid visiting on the weekends, and get there early!
+In Nashville, you can take your pick from dozens of beautiful parks.
+Consider a visit to Centennial Park to see the Parthenon, a full-scale replica of the original Parthenon in Athens, or enjoy a nice quiet walk around Edwin and Percy Warner Parks‘ 3,000+ acres of green space.